Popsicle Stick Spiral Windspinner…Try THIS If You Don’t Want to Mess With Glue!

 Let’s Get Started

 If you want you can paint your sticks; a gradient looks really cool, or a rainbow pattern….It was a little troublesome.
 The bursts of air from the spray paint made my sticks fly around.
 Next time I will get some pre-colored sticks -That’s a lot easier if you want to go that route and not deal with messy paints.
-Especially since I have to paint BOTH sides!
+Especially since I had to paint BOTH sides!

 I did end up getting a set of colored sticks because I wanted some to enhance these.
 OK, it’s power tool time!
 You will need a drill and a very small bit for the next steps, as well as something safe to drill over.

 Popsicle sticks are approximately 4 and three fourths of an inch in length.
 I want to put the hole in the middle obviously but need to measure to find the sweet spot.

 I thought at first: “Is there a better way to mark 48 sticks rather than measuring each one over and over?”
 I am all for side-stepping tedious tasks when there’s a better way so I had to come up with something.
 I then had it…I measured the first stick and then made the measurement onto this wood block here I was using to have a protective place for drilling:

 But what worked best was drilling the first hole in that one stick and then using it as a proxy for all the other sticks.